nosana-ci/nosana-sdk/src/services/deployments/README.md

 # Deployments Service

-The Deployments service provides functionality to create, manage, and interact with containerized application deployments on the Nosana network.
+The Deployments service provides functionality to create, manage, and interact with deployments on the Nosana network.
 It allows you to deploy applications with configurable replicas, timeouts, and strategies.

 ## Overview